 “The cuts have created a focus on the ‘numbers game’ – so on quantity not quality.
 Decisions by national bodies haven’t helped, for example the deregulation of health and safety has also eroded the understanding at local level about why health and safety is important.

 “It’s a challenge.
-Most people I know in the professional are fighting for resources.”
+Most people I know in the profession are fighting for resources.”

 Fiona sees Environmental Health having a crucial role as we recover from the Covid-19 crisis.